RyanFrantz/ryanfrantz.github.io/_posts/2019-10-09-designing-alerts-to-direct-attention.md

 Humans are not computers but we do have a similar mechanism for storing
 information: working memory.
 The information available at hand when an alert interrupts you either supports your response or is irrelevant.
-The context of an alert must provide the engineer with enough information to address the interrupt.
+The context of an alert must provide an engineer with enough information to address the interrupt.
-The little bit of detail available in most alerts will push aside part of a responder's working memory; if we're going to flush that cache, we need to make that process as efficient as possible by including more information.
+The little bit of detail available in most alerts will push aside part of a responder's working memory; if we're going to flush that cache, we need to make that process as efficient as possible by including relevant information.

 ### Planning/Organization